 Cesar has litigated a range of matters at the trial and appellate level in both state and federal courts, as well as before the U.S. Supreme Court.
 His work spans from complex commercial litigation to cutting-edge issues of constitutional and administrative law.
 He also maintains an active pro bono practice.

 Before joining Orrick, Cesar was an attorney at the U.S. Department of Justice's Civil Division, Federal Programs Branch, where he was counsel of record for the United States and its agencies in dozens of cases.
 He authored and co-authored numerous briefs, and argued and won a half-dozen dispositive motions in federal district courts across the country.
 He maintained a generalist practice that involved important and novel issues of constitutional and administrative law, and handled a wide range of challenges to federal government actions, policies, and programs.
-His experience included litigating complex matters involving the Appointments Clause; the Spending Clause; the Territories Clause; the First, Fifth, and Fourteenth Amendments; the separation of powers; the Administrative Procedure Act; the Federal Vacancies Reform Act; and the Freedom of Information Act.
-He also was a member of the DOJ team that successfully defended the constitutionality of the Puerto Rico Oversight, Management, and Economic Stability Act against a challenge to the manner of appointment of the members of the Puerto Rico Financial Oversight and Management Board.
+His experience included litigating matters involving the Appointments Clause; the Spending Clause; the Territories Clause; the First, Fifth, and Fourteenth Amendments; the separation of powers; the Administrative Procedure Act; the Federal Vacancies Reform Act; the Freedom of Information Act, and the Puerto Rico Oversight, Management, and Economic Stability Act .